-Students will develop a sense of identity, and a sense of political, legal, cultural and social awareness through units such as:
+Students will develop a sense of identity and political, legal, cultural, and social awareness through units such as:

-- Democracy and the rule of
+- Democracy and the rule of law

-- Representation and justice
+- Representation and justice.

-- Political and legal power
+- Political and legal power.

-- Accountability and rights
+- Accountability and rights.

 Students will demonstrate their knowledge and understandings through investigations, short answers, essays, source analysis and examinations.